Dental amalgam fillings, formerly known as lead, silver or mercury fillings, are among the oldest fillings used by dentists for more than 100 years.

 Among the most common disadvantages when using amalgam:

-- To prepare the tooth from the dentist, it is necessary to drill and remove more of the tooth structure to place the amalgam filling than other types of fillings.
+- Tooth preparation requires the dentist to drill and remove more tooth structure to place an amalgam filling than with other types of fillings.

 - The presence of metal sensitivity in some patients, although rare, may cause them to react badly to amalgam.